-- 1. Plan and carry out experimental investigations using a range of instruments and techniques including the surface force balance and other instruments, and implement theory and modelling in their interpretation; - 2.
+- 1. Plan and carry out experimental investigations using a range of instruments and techniques including the surface force balance; - 2.
 Take responsibility for maintaining (and, where necessary, upgrading) apparatus relevant to the project in collaboration with other team members; - 3.
-Take responsibility for scientific and general supervision of junior research group members when requested including undergraduate and graduate research students; - 4.
-Together with other team members, maintain general laboratory equipment and take responsibility for maintaining high standards of lab safety and sustainable laboratory practice; - 5.
-Undertake comprehensive and systematic literature reviews and take responsibility for curating state-ofthe-art knowledge related to the project area; - 6.
-Analyse experimental data and write up results of experimental work for publication in peer-reviewed journals, reports, or other documents relating to research findings and conclusions; - 7.
-Contribute actively towards building positive and supportive relationships within the research team; - 8.
-From time to time represent the research group at external meetings, seminars, conferences, and when visiting collaborators. - 9.
-PDRAs may be required to teach, this may include lecturing, small-group teaching, and tutoring of undergraduates and graduate students.
+Together with other team members, maintain general laboratory equipment and take responsibility for maintaining high standards of lab safety and sustainable laboratory practice; - 4.
+Undertake comprehensive and systematic literature reviews and take responsibility for curating state-of-the-art knowledge related to the project area; - 5.
+Analyse experimental data and write up results of experimental work for publication in peer-reviewed journals, reports, or other documents relating to research findings and conclusions; - 6.
+Contribute actively towards building positive and supportive relationships within the research team; - 7.
+From time to time represent the research group at external meetings, seminars, conferences, and when visiting collaborators. - 8.
+May be required to teach; this may include lecturing, small-group teaching, and tutoring of undergraduates and graduate students.